BloomTech-Labs/github-commit-analysis-fe/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Title of project goes here
+# GitStats

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed project at [https://gitstats.dev](https://gitstats.dev).

 ## 4️⃣ Contributors